Ranula Under Tongue – Radiology, Treatment at Home, Surgery, Pathology, Excision

 A ranula presents itself as a distinctive swelling, but associated symptoms can vary depending on its size and location:

-- Visible Swelling: The most apparent symptom of a ranula is a bluish, clear swelling on the floor of the mouth.
+- Visible Painless Swelling: A hallmark of ranulas, especially in the case of a simple ranula.
+The most apparent symptom of a ranula is a bluish, clear swelling on the floor of the mouth.
 It can be of various sizes, from a small pea-sized lesion to a larger swelling that occupies the entire floor of the mouth.

 - Soft to Touch: When palpated, a ranula feels soft, fluctuant, and is generally painless.

-- Difficulty in Oral Functions: If the ranula grows large, it can interfere with speaking, eating, or swallowing.
+- Difficulty Swallowing and Oral Functions: Larger ranulas or plunging ranulas may affect swallowing.
+If the ranula grows large, it can interfere with speaking, eating, or swallowing.

 - Discomfort: Some individuals might feel discomfort or a sense of fullness in the floor of the mouth, especially when the ranula is of a significant size.